Textualize/textual/docs/guide/widgets.md

 Widgets rarely exist in isolation, and often need to communicate or exchange data with other parts of your app.
 This is not difficult to do, but there is a risk that widgets can become dependant on each other, making it impossible to re-use a widget without copying a lot of dependant code.

-In this section we will show how to design and build a fully working app, while keeping widgets re-usable.
+In this section we will show how to design and build a fully-working app, while keeping widgets reusable.

 ### Designing the app